Platform Engineering with AWS Proton - Self-Service Infrastructure Template Delivery

 Template Versioning and Update Strategy

 Proton templates are managed with major/minor versioning.
 Minor version updates can be automatically applied to existing service instances, useful for security patches and minor configuration adjustments.
 Major version updates may include breaking changes, so developers must explicitly perform the upgrade.
 To safely update templates, establish a flow where minor versions are first applied to test environment instances, verified, and then rolled out to production.
-Template source code is managed in a Git repository, and templates are registered in Proton only after pull request-based review, ensuring infrastructure change quality.
-Template bundles use Jinja templates to dynamically generate CloudFormation templates based on developer-provided parameters.
+When a new version is published, existing services receive update recommendation notifications, and security patches and best practice changes can be applied across all services for easy governance maintenance.
 For understanding platform automation strategies, see related books on Amazon.

 Summary

 Proton is a service that supports platform engineering practices by enabling infrastructure template cataloging and self-service deployment.
-Template versioning ensures safe updates, and clear responsibility boundaries between platform teams and developers maintain governance while improving development velocity.
-Template parameter design is the key to successful adoption.
+It supports both CloudFormation and Terraform, and template versioning ensures safe updates.
+Clear responsibility boundaries between platform teams and developers, combined with incremental maturity improvement, maintain governance while improving development velocity.